Former UW, Seahawks wide receiver Jermaine Kearse joins Husky football staff as program assistant

 In four standout seasons with the Huskies, the Lakes High School product piled up 180 catches, 2,871 receiving yards and 30 total touchdowns.
 At the time of his departure, Kearse was the second-leading receiver in program history — behind only Reggie Williams, another Lakes alum.

+And, even at UW, Kearse demonstrated a flair for the dramatic.
+He made a critical catch to set up the winning field goal in the Huskies’ 16-13 home upset of No. 3 USC in 2009.
+A year later, he hauled in a diving 46-yard reception against Cal and a 27-yard touchdown against Washington State in back-to-back weeks to help snap a seven-year bowl drought.

-After going undrafted in 2012, he signed with the Seahawks and compiled 153 catches, 2,109 receiving yards and 11 touchdowns in five seasons — helping his home state team to a Super Bowl title in 2013-14.
-He played his final two NFL seasons with the New York Jets.
+After going undrafted in 2012, Kearse signed with the Seahawks and compiled 153 catches, 2,109 receiving yards and 11 touchdowns in five seasons — helping his home state team to a Super Bowl title in 2013-14.
+Kearse corralled game-winning catches in the NFC championship game in both 2013 and 2014, and also hauled in one of the most spectacular juggling receptions in Super Bowl history the following year.

+Kearse, 30, played his final two NFL seasons with the New York Jets.

-A Lakewood native, Kearse announced his retirement from the NFL on Sept.
-29. On Instagram, he stated that “I’m leaving the game feeling extremely grateful and content with what I was able to accomplish out there on the field not only for myself, but my family as well.
+A Lakewood native, he announced his retirement on Sept.
+29. On Instagram, Kearse stated that “I’m leaving the game feeling extremely grateful and content with what I was able to accomplish out there on the field not only for myself, but my family as well.
 Going through some extreme highs and some extreme lows has taught me a lot about myself and by the grace of God he was able to pull me through the rough times and in the end all those experiences were all worth it.”

 On the day of Kearse’s retirement, UW head coach Jimmy Lake made a point of saluting the Husky standout.

 “What a phenomenal football player.
-What a phenomenal man,” Lake said during a press conference.
+What a phenomenal man,” Lake said during a Zoom press conference.
 “I’m going to try to recruit him to be around our program as much as possible.
 He’s a shining example of what a Husky is all about.”

 It didn’t take long for Lake to get his wish.